-Looking at the year on year increases, annual pensions increased by close to 5%, largely reflecting the Pensions Increase of 5.2%.
-Lump sum payments decreased by nearly 30% with the previous year reflecting a large scale restructuring exercise which took place in 2011/12.
-Lump sum death benefits saw an increase of just over 19% reflecting a slightly higher incidence of deaths in service during the year.
+Looking at the year on year increases, annual pensions increased by close to 9%, reflecting in part the Pensions Increase of 3.1%, and the higher average pensions of those retiring.
+Lump sum payments increased by close to 30% reflecting the increasing numbers of employees opting to commute a portion of their pension in exchange for a higher tax free lump sum on retirement.
+Lump sum death benefits saw an increase of just over 6%.

-Benefits Paid Out in 2012/13 Compared to Previous Year
+Benefits Paid Out in 2011/2012 Compared to Previous Year

-Pension benefits being paid out of the Fund have increased steadily over the last five years from £34 million in 2008/09 to £43.3 million in the last financial year, although stablising in the last financial year.
+Pension benefits being paid out of the Fund have increased steadily over the last five years from £32.1 million in 2007/08 to £44.3 million in the last financial year.
 This is in part due to the fact that LGPS pension benefits rise each year in line with inflation more than a reflection of any significant increase in pensioner numbers, which have remained relatively static over the period.
 The chart below highlights how benefit payments have been increasing for the fund over the five year period.